 Mix all ingredients together.
 Grab two-third of the freshly made pastry, and roll out into 3mm thick sheet between 2 parchment papers, or silicone mats or use guitar sheets for chocolate work.
 Freeze pastry.
 Cut sheet into a disk that is about 2 inches/5cm larger than the tart ring diameter.
 The ring in use measure 9''/23cm diameter.
 Use your fingers to drape it in and gently coax it into the corners to fill the greased tart ring, as opposed to pulling or stretching.
 If you do so, it will shrink back as it bakes.
 Prick with a fork.
 Then roll the rolling pin across the surface to cut the excess off.
 Lift up pastry all around to create an even border.
 Freeze tart shell and shave off excess pastry with a paring knife.
 Save remaining dough and make another sheet.
 Keep tart shell frozen until ready to bake.

-Blind bake frozen tart shell for 20 minutes at 350ºF/180ºC.
+This step can actually be skipped.
+The tart shell can indeed be baked with the almond cream piped out straight in (add peach cubes) for about 40 mins.
+Otherwise, blind bake frozen tart shell for 20 minutes at 350ºF/180ºC.
 Add almond cream and peach cubes.
-Bake for 30/35 minutes.
-Cool and refrigerate.
+Bake for ≈30 minutes.
+Cool and refrigerate until ready to use.

 Soak gelatin sheet in cold water to soften; drain and set aside.
-Bring to a boil half heavy cream with mint.
+Bring to a boil heavy cream (150g) with verbena.
 Turn heat off, cover and let infuse for about 10 minutes.
 Sieve over white chocolate and mix.
-Add gelatin - mix and add remaining chilled heavy cream.
+Add gelatin - mix and add remaining (150g) chilled heavy cream.
 Mix well and refrigerate overnight.
-Prior to use, transfer to a chilled mixing bowl and whip to medium-firm peaks.
-Use immediately.

-Transfer mint infused ganache into the mixing bowl with the whisk and refrigerate.
-Wash, and halve 2 peaches.
-Cut halves into very thin slices (peeled peaches can be used as well); set aside.
+Transfer verbena infused ganache into the mixing bowl with the whisk and refrigerate.
 Meanwhile, cover the surface of the pie with the saved peach marmalade.
-Grab the frozen soft peach jelly disk from the freezer, and flip over the pie.
+Grab the frozen gelée disk from the freezer, and flip over the pie.
 Remove plastic wrap and tart ring (gently run a small spatula around the edges).
 Top harmoniously with peach slices.
-For a glossy finish, peaches can be glazed with a light touch up of neutral or apricot glaze.
+For a glossy finish, peaches can be glazed with a light touch up of neutral glaze.
 Place the unfinished peach tart in the refrigerator.
-Whip mint infused ganache to medium-firm peaks (do not over whip).
-Pipe out Chantilly using a St Honoré or a large open star pastry tip.
-Decorate tart with some mint leaves, and refrigerate for a couple of hours before serving – Enjoy!
+Whip verbena infused ganache to medium-firm peaks (do not over mix).
+Pipe out Chantilly using a St Honoré or an open star pastry tip.
+Decorate tart with some mint leaves or verbena micro-greens.
+Refrigerate peach tart for a couple of hours before serving making sure that the gelée is thawed – Enjoy!